DinMo

 5. Compliance and Privacy Respect: CDPs help companies comply with data protection regulations (CCPA and GDPR) by managing consents.

-6. Improved Customer Loyalty: By offering more personalised and relevant experiences, companies can strengthen customer loyalty and increase your retention rate.
+6. Improved Customer Loyalty: By offering more personalised and relevant experiences, companies can strengthen customer loyalty and increase their retention rate.

 7. Informed Decision-Making: CDPs offer advanced analytics and reporting tools based on real-time data, allowing companies to understand their results and adjust their actions accordingly.